5. Introduction to Starling with the Fenswood Scenario¶

 That is Docker on Linux installed.
 See the original page for any further details.

-5.2 Starling and Docker
+5.2 Starling and Docker¶

-So now we have installed this thing called Docker - but what is it, and why does it matter to you as a user of Starling.
-For now, we recommend you treat docker as a special program that runs programs which we have written for you to use.
+as a special program that runs programs which we have written for you to use.
 For the purposes of this session we will not yet go into the details - we'll leave that for a future session, but we can at least give you a flavour of what Docker has allowed us to do.

-5.2.1 What is the purpose of Starling
+5.2.1 What is the purpose of Starling¶

 The purpose of Starling, for the use of this course, is to allow you to quickly and easily install and run a UAV simulation within a simulated environment, so that you can test your developed controllers against a semi-realistic scenario.